shriyapathak25/pratilipi-book-recommendation/README.md

 # How to Run the Project

 # Option 1 — Run in Google Colab
-Open recommendation.ipynb in Google Colab.
+1.Open recommendation.ipynb in Google Colab.
-Upload the following files into the Colab session: chapters.csv interactions.csv
+2.Upload the following files into the Colab session:
+3.chapters.csv
+  interactions.csv
-Run all notebook cells from top to bottom.
+4.Run all notebook cells from top to bottom.
-Final recommendations will be generated and saved as: user_recommendations.csv
+5.Final recommendations will be generated and saved as: user_recommendations.csv